(Advertisement)

 Paul Leopoulos, co-founder of Thea’s Art Closet, talks Wednesday about the importance of the creative arts to the success of students during a presentation at J.O.
 Kelly Middle School’s library in Springdale.
 Thea’s Art Closet is donating $15,000 of art supplies across eight schools in Northwest Arkansas with the help of the Walker Charitable Foundation and Crystal Bridges.
 The program is named after Leopoulos’ daughter who began to excel in all subjects in school when she began exploring the creative arts.

-Paul Leopoulos admitted he was troubled when he first saw his daughter’s class schedule for her junior year of high school.
+— Paul Leopoulos admitted he was troubled when he first saw his daughter’s class schedule for her junior year of high school.
+Almost all of the classes had to do with the arts.

 At A Glance